 More general information is available on the home page - which is where you are now.
-For example the MFRS will take you to a section which covers some general observations about Linux on thin clients and some specific stuff I've written about using Tiny Core Linux.
+For example the LINUX button will take you to a section which covers some general observations about Linux on thin clients and some specific stuff I've written about using Tiny Core Linux.

 The concept behind them is for businesses to run all of their applications on a central group of servers and have users remotely log onto a desktop session on these servers to access their applications and data.
 The advantages with this type of set-up are centralised management and reduced hardware cost as users only need a small, inexpensive client device (the thin terminal) instead of a fully functional desktop computer.